WAYS TO DEAL WITH ANXIETY

 It’s vital because you’re the only one who can ultimately start to turn how you feel around.
 The moment I realised this, the sooner I was able to recover.

 you have to start with what’s inside you.
 If I could reach through this screen and shake you, I would!
-You see, to get well again or to at least get to a place where I didn’t feel like total shit all the time, I knew I had to do something myself and not rely on others to help me.
+You see, to get well again or to at least get to a place where I didn’t feel like total poop all the time, I knew I had to do something myself and not rely on others to help me, at least in the beginning.

-Sure medication and therapy help, but ultimately, you can’t rely on external forces to seep in and change you from the inside out.
+Sure, medication and therapy help, but ultimately, you can’t rely on external forces to seep in and change you from the inside out right away.
 I also realised that I didn’t want to take medication for the rest of my life.
 I used to forget to take it and that just made me more grumpy and ironically, anxious.

 The first step you need to take is to make the decision to change and take action.
-If you feel like you’ll be this way for the rest of your life, use that for motivation to make a commitment to change for the better.
+If you feel like you’ll be this way for the rest of your life, use that as motivation to make a commitment to change for the better and do what you need to do because you certainly can.

-Having generalised anxiety is all consuming, and you get used to this way of living and thinking, and recovery and a different way of feeling becomes so unrealistic.
-I wanted to get some self awareness so badly, I just didn’t know where to begin.
+Having generalised anxiety is all-consuming, and you get used to this way of living and thinking, and recovery and a different way of feeling become so unrealistic.
+I wanted to get some self-awareness so badly, I just didn’t know where to begin.
 When I could break out of my frame of ‘narrow mind’, and become mindful of the bigger picture of my life, things started to change.

 I wanted to feel alive in the moment again because I was constantly worrying about yesterday or tomorrow.